actix/examples/databases/mysql/README.md

 1. Using a different terminal send an HTTP GET/POST requests to the running server:

-   Directory "mysql/apis" contains below listed API's files:
+   The `apis` directory contains below listed API's files:

    - `bank.txt`
    - `branch.txt`